Skip to content

 Bishop Edmund S. James

-Bishop Janes purchased the Bernardsville home on Mendham Road in Bernardsville knowing that there was lots of work to do in the area. in 1851, he started building churches in Orange and Irvington, Bound Brook, Johnsonburg and Basking Ridge.
+Bishop Janes purchased the Bernardsville home on Mendham Road in Bernardsville, knowing there was a lot of work to do in the area. in 1851, he started building churches in Orange and Irvington, Bound Brook, Johnsonburg, and Basking Ridge.
 In 1854 he paid for the entire Methodist church in Bedminster.

 Bishop Janes Bernardsville home c1850

-Janes residence was known to be located on what today is on “Bankers Mountain” which was known for the wealthy that were moving to the Bernardsville Mountain colony.
+Janes’ residence was located on what today is “Bankers Mountain,” which was known for the wealthy who were moving to the Bernardsville Mountain colony.
 The house would later be sold to Francis Oliver and then George Seney and become the bones for the foundation of the Somerset Inn.

 Francis Oliver’s BnB